bradchristie/taminations-flutter/assets/c3b/mirror_concept.md

 # Mirror Concept

-The **Mirror Concept** is accomplished by executing the definition of the given call and replacing:
+The **Mirror** CONCEPT is accomplished by executing the definition of the given call and replacing:
 - Right with Left and vice-versa; and
 - Beau with Belle and vice-versa.